dskwrite/dotfiles/README.md

     - I need to resolve issues with starting a Ghostty session not finding the nushell configs
 -   [ ] Orion configuration
 -   [ ] [Karabiner-Elements](https://karabiner-elements.pqrs.org) configuration
--   [ ] troubleshoot installing azure-cli with home-manager
-    -   currently installing with homebrew
 -   [ ] determine how to manage PowerShell modules
 -   [ ] how to manage global python packages, e.g., Harlequin
     -   currently using `uv install tool`